MichaelRabek/rh-linux-poc/README.md

 addresses, HOSTNQNs, etc. can be done by modifying the `global_vars.sh` file.*

 Also note that the scripts and `Makefile`s in the `host-vm` and `target-vm` directories are context sensitive.
-You can only run these scripts as: `./install.sh` or `make <target>` in the directory where they exist.
+You can only run these scripts as: `./vm.sh` or `make <target>` in the directory where they exist.

 ## Installing Fedora

-Each QEMU VM (*host-vm* and *target-vm*) will need to be installed as a part of the test bed setup.
+Each QEMU VM (`host-vm` and `target-vm`) will need to be installed as a part of the test bed setup.
 During the installation process you can use all of the defaults for installation.
 The only change in defaults needs be: *be sure to create a root account with ssh access*.